 During a typical HTTP request to the XML API, the username and password is visible in plain text and can be recovered in order to gain unauthorized access to the BMC Discovery user interface.

-BMC recommend that you always use https access so that the username and password are not in plain text.
+We recommend that you always use HTTPS access so that the username and password are not in plain text.
 Always use a dedicated, read-only account for queries, and never use a high level account such as 'system'.

 HTML URL Encoding